Thieves steal Albuquerque family’s trailer home

 “We want our home.
 If you have it or something, take it, and leave it in a parking lot or somewhere.
 That way, the cops can find it,” says Joseph Robles.

-The family says it called police.
-KRQE News 13 reached out to Albuquerque Police to see if there are any leads on the case, but did not hear back.
+The family says it called the police.
+KRQE News 13 reached out to Albuquerque Police to see if there are any leads on the case but did not hear back.

 The family plans on setting up a GoFundMe page.
 In the meantime, they are open to donations and can be reached at 505-974-6038.